indrih17/C-labs/README.md

 # C-labs

-A link to the archive with the theory: https://yadi.sk/d/5TXiBmVw3RBH9V
+Theory in Russian language is on [my yandex.disk](https://yadi.sk/d/5TXiBmVw3RBH9V)

+The task indicated at the beginning of each main.cpp file, except for laboratory work with classes and structures.

-Themes:
+## Themes:
 1) Creating a simple application.
 2) The program design of linear structure.
 3) The operators of branching and selection.